CERC-Genomic-Medicine/HGDP_1KG_ancestry_inference/README.md

 #### Script: `plot_PCA.py` to plot resulting TRACE study PCs against reference data.
 Optional script to take the output of the ancestry inference pipeline and:
-- Subset your study samples to the predicted ancestry group of interested (from `predicted_ancestry.txt` at your desired threshold of probability).
+- Subset your study samples to the predicted ancestry group of interest (from `predicted_ancestry.txt` at your desired threshold of probability).
-- Take the projected PC coordinates for these samples (from `trace.ProPC.coord`) and the reference PC coordinates against which they are projected (`reference.RefPC.coord`)
+- Take the projected PC coordinates for these samples (from `trace.ProPC.coord`) and the reference PC coordinates against which they are projected (`reference.RefPC.coord`).
 - Plot the top N PCs for your predicted ancestry data and reference data (with population labels).

 **Parameters to specify:**